TheDavSmasher/BossesHelper/README.md

   - Player Dash: The Boss will active collision when the Player's Dash is active (more specifically while their Dash Attack is active).
   - Head Bounce: The Boss will have a hitbox on top similar to that of Oshiro Boss, activating its collision the same way.
   - Sidekick Attack: Custom addition from this helper.
 The player will have a Badeline Dummy Follower, which can be activated with a custom bind so she begins targetting the nearest Boss (with the Sidekick Attack hurt mode) and shoots a laser towards it, and then enters cooldown.
   - Custom: The Boss will start with no hurtbox logic and it will entirely depend on the user's code in the Functions Lua file or other Lua files.
+This means that if no `setup()` function can be found inside of the Functions file, nothing will happen on collision.
 - Boss Hit Cooldown: This determines for how long the Boss is invulnerable to being collidable by the Player.
 While the collision will still happen, the method designed will not trigger.
 - Max Fall: This determines the max fall speed of the Boss.
 The rate the boss reaches this speed is relative to the gravity multiplier.
 This speed can still be surpassed manually with speed Tweens or direct speed setting during attacks or cutscenes.
 - Base Gravity Multiplier: This will set the Gravity multiplier to the given value.
 The gravity constant used is 900, same as the Player.